open-telemetry/opentelemetry.io/content/en/blog/2024/spring-starter-stable/index.md

 ## When to use the Spring Starter?

-It may be a bit surprising, but our default recommendation for Spring Boot apps is still to use the [**OpenTelemetry Java agent**](/docs/zero-code/java/agent) with bytecode instrumentation, as it provides more out-of-the-box instrumentation than the Spring Starter (some things are only possible with bytecode instrumentation).

-So here are some scenarios where you might want to use the Spring Starter
+Here are some scenarios where you might want to use the Spring Starter:
-instead:

 - **Spring Boot Native image** applications for which the OpenTelemetry Java agent does not work